 Zoho Recruit - A free plan that allows 1 job posting.
 Features include candidate management, email management, and interview scheduling.
 It also provides simple resume search and 5 email templates for candidate communication.

 CandidATS - A free, open-source ATS that provides a resume search database, email templates, and interview scheduling capabilities.
 Great for companies needing a free solution in a pinch.

 RecruitEze - Although there are paid options, the free version allows for an unlimited number of job postings per month.

 JobScore - Ideal for small businesses hiring less than 5 people at a time for 1 active job posting.
 Includes interview scheduling with calendar integration.

 Free applicant tracking systems are a great way to familiarize yourself with the programs and secure talent in a pinch.
 Many small businesses begin with free plans and upgrade to paid packages.

-An applicant tracking system is a powerful tool, but it can be overwhelming for first-time users.
+An applicant tracking system is a powerful tool but can be overwhelming for first-time users.
 And with so many options available, how do you know which one will be the best for your business?